SolomonGao/Datastructure-Python/stack/stack.md

 ```python
 stack[-1] # 6
 ```
-Or if you want to create a class for stack, try yourself first and there is an sample you can check it out.
+Or if you want to create a class for the stack, try yourself first and there is a sample you can check out.
 Example solution: [stack](simple_stack.py)

-Then use this stack to slove these problem below!
+Then use this stack to solve the problems below!
 ## Example
 Stack is good at tracking history.
-Like it's name, if you want to process some data like stacking blocks, you can use stack.
+Like its name, if you want to process some data like stacking blocks, you can use a stack.
 1. Now we have a badminton tube with 8 shuttlecocks numbered 1 to 8 in it.
 Now we want to put these shuttlecocks upside down and put them in the barrel.
-Try using stack for this task.
+Try using a stack for this task.

 Template: [reverse](reverse.py)
 Solution: [reverse solution](reverse_solution.py)

 ## Problem to solve

 Given an array, print the Next Greater Element (NGE) for every element.
-The Next greater Element for an element x is the first greater element on the right side of x in the array.
-Elements for which no greater element exist, consider the next greater element as -1.
+The Next greater Element for an element x is the first greater element on the right side of x in the array.The elements for which no greater element exist, consider the next greater element as -1.

 1. For an array, the rightmost element always has the next greater element as -1.
 2. For an array that is sorted in decreasing order, all elements have the next greater element as -1.